The Wanderings of Odysseus in 3D Scenes: Method

 \myparagraph{Training the body regressor.} The body regressor is trained with batches of canonicalized motion primitives.
 The training loss is based on forward kinematics, and is given by

-in which $V_{gt}$ denotes the ground truth body surface markers, and $\alpha=0.01$ in our work.
-This hand regularization term is necessary, since there are only 3-4 markers for each hand without on the fingers.
-The regressor is trained for male and female bodies, separately.
+in which $M\circ$ denotes selecting marker vertices from the mesh template, $V_{gt}$ denotes the ground truth body surface markers, and $\alpha=0.01$ in our work.
+This hand regularization term is necessary, since there are only 3-4 markers for each hand, and none of them are on the fingers.
+The regressor is trained for male and female bodies separately.
+Although we only train the body regressors with ground truth markers, it performs stably when taking predicted markers as input in our trials.
+We did not observe the advantages of training the predictor and the regressor jointly in our experiments (see Sec.~\ref{sec:experiment:exp1}).